ws2024s17hu/ws2024s17hu-r3-tp/README.md

 	```shell
 	git  clone  https://github.com/ws2024s17hu/ws2024s17hu-r3-www.git  .
 	```
+	(Alternatively, you could create a fork of the www repository and clone the forked repository.
+In this case, the code containing the solution can be stored in the forked repository.)

 5. Enter the assets folder and clone the [assets repo](https://github.com/ws2024s17hu/ws2024s17hu-r3-assets) with the following command:
 	```shell
 	git  clone  https://github.com/ws2024s17hu/ws2024s17hu-r3-assets.git  .